-9.2.2.2.1 The Chair of the Governance and Audit Committee shall be a lay person.
+- 9.2.2.1.1 The Chair of the Governance and Audit Committee shall be a lay person - 9.2.2.1.2 The Deputy Chair of the Governance and Audit Committee shall be a lay member

-- 9.2.2.2.2 The Deputy Chair of the Governance and Audit Committee shall not be a member of the Council's executive or an assistant to its executive. - 9.2.2.2.3 Meetings of the Governance and Audit Committee shall be chaired by its Chair or, in the absence of the Chair, by its Deputy Chair.
+9.2.2.1.3 Meetings of the Governance and Audit Committee shall be chaired by its Chair or, in the absence of the Chair, by its Deputy Chair.
 If both the said Chair and Deputy Chair are absent, the Governance and Audit Committee may appoint a member of the Committee who is not a member of Cabinet, or an assistant to Cabinet, to chair the meeting.